 We can accommodate common food allergies and dietary needs, including vegetarian, gluten, and nut allergies.
 Any youth who notes an allergy or sensitivity on their registration form will be personally contacted by a staff member prior to the event to confirm details and ensure appropriate accommodations are in place.

-• Faith In Action is meant to feel like a retreat and a camp, not just another week at home.
+• Faith In Action is meant to feel like a retreat, not just another week at home.
 Even though we’re close by, this is a chance to step away from everyday distractions and really show up—for service, for prayer, and for each other.

 Here’s how we make that happen: